 What Is Outpatient vs. Inpatient Treatment?

-Our inpatient drug addiction treatment, also called residential treatment, is a 90-day program where clients come to live at one of our locations in Santa Cruz County or South Lake Tahoe while they undergo treatment.
+Our inpatient drug addiction treatment, also called residential treatment, is a program where clients come to live at one of our locations in Santa Cruz County or South Lake Tahoe while they undergo treatment.
 This immersive program is ideal for people who need to get out of their current environment in order to make a fresh start.

 With the outpatient treatment program, a client continues his or her daily work and personal routine, but then attends addiction treatment education and counselling in the evenings for eight weeks.
 Clients may continue to attend weekly support groups for as long as needed to reach their goals.